-This is the time of year when high school seniors aiming for prestigious colleges and universities must decide if they will apply early decision.
+This is the time of year when high school seniors aiming for more selective to elite colleges and universities must decide if they will apply early decision.

 When students apply early decision, they promise that they will attend if the institution accepts them.
 A student accepted via early decision must withdraw all other college applications.

 Students must make this ED commitment before they know what kind of financial aid or merit awards the school might provide.